jnwatson/py-lmdb/docs/index.rst

     * Ordered-map interface (keys are always sorted)
     * Reader/writer transactions: readers don't block writers and writers don't block readers.
 Each environment supports one concurrent write transaction.
-    * Read transactions are extremely cheap: just a few memory allocations.
+    * Read transactions are extremely cheap: under 400 nanoseconds on CPython.
     * The database may be opened by multiple processes on the same host, making it ideal for working around Python's GIL.
     * Multiple sub-databases may be created, with transactions covering all